New York DWI and License Suspension Attorney/

 IMPAIRED DRIVING PROGRAM

 If you are convicted of a DWI or DWAI-related offense, you will be required to take the Impaired Driving Program (IDP), formally known as DDP.
 The DMV will refer you to a program, which will consist of 16 class hours divided into one 2- to 3-hour class per week, for seven straight weeks.
 The DMV will charge you a $75 fee, and the program can charge you up to $234 in fees.
 Upon enrollment in the IDP, you may be eligible for a post-conviction conditional license if it is your first DWI-related conviction or if it has been more than five years since you previously took the IDP.
-The DMV provides information about IDP on its website.
+The DMV provides information about IDP.

 VICTIM IMPACT PANEL (MADD VIP)